Chemical Engineering Master of Science Degree

 - Chemical Engineering MS

-The chemical engineering master’s degree prepares you to develop new, high-tech materials for use across a range of critical industries, including semiconductors, pharmaceuticals, renewable energy systems, battery and alternative energies, and more.
+The chemical engineering MS prepares you to develop new, high-tech materials for use across a range of industries ranging from semiconductors to pharmaceuticals.

 Overview for Chemical Engineering MS

-- Advanced Course Work with Capstone Project: Chemical engineering students receive training in latest theory, principles, and processes to design engineered systems culminating in an independent project.
+Advanced Course Work with Capstone Project: Chemical engineering MS students receive training in latest theory, principles, and processes to design engineered systems culminating in an independent project.

 Those with advanced knowledge in chemical engineering become leaders in industry, government, and higher education.

-In RIT’s chemical engineering MS you will take core chemical engineering courses in topics like advanced engineering mathematics, advanced thermodynamics, transport phenomena, and advanced reaction engineering.
+In RIT’s chemical engineering MS, you will take core chemical engineering courses in topics like advanced engineering mathematics, advanced thermodynamics, transport phenomena, and advanced reaction engineering.
 With this foundation in place, you are prepared to select focus area elective courses that provide a breadth of expertise across chemical engineering and develop your professional interests.
-You may personalize your chemical engineering master’s program with elective courses in chemical engineering, mechanical engineering, microelectronic engineering, microsystems engineering, imaging science, materials science and engineering, and mathematics.
+You may personalize your master’s in chemical engineering with elective courses in chemical engineering, mechanical engineering, microelectronic engineering, microsystems engineering, imaging science, materials science and engineering, and mathematics.
 These areas give you an opportunity to customize your course work in a range of topics, such as:

 - Battery engineering